the museum in english

 Crédit : VILLE DE GRENOBLE / MUSÉE DE GRENOBLE-J.L.
 LACROIX© Succession Picasso

-Woman Reading, where the model was Olga, whom Picasso married in 1918, presents a hieratic figure in which classicism and Cubism are juxtaposed with virtuosity.
-The swollen, pink flesh of the face and hands, plus the position of the finger placed on the temple remind us of Picasso’s interest in the characteristic drawing and deformation of the art of Jean-Auguste-Dominique Ingres, in particular the Portrait of Madame Moitessier painted by this latter in 1856.
-The nose and the arch of the eyebrows evoke the regularity of faces in antique statues.
-The bust and the clothing with its flattened folds, and the monochrome palette of greys and browns, for their part, make reference to the period of analytical deconstruction in Cubism (1910-1912).
-The style of the hair, with long, wavy locks, lends a note of freedom and refers to the technique of carving.
-The impressive, grey-clad figure barely stands out against the more neutral grey ground, in matching tones which strengthen the flesh tints.
-The atmosphere of serenity released by this scene is due as much to the restricted choice of colours as to the sculptural effect of the deeply concentrating figure.
+Woman Reading, presenting a hieratic figure drawn after Olga whom Picasso married in 1918, conveys the virtuous juxtaposition of Classicism and Cubism.
+The swollen pink flesh of the face and hands, along with the position of the finger placed on the temple remind us of Picasso’s interest in the characteristic drawing and deformation of Jean-Auguste-Dominique Ingres' art, and more particularly the Portrait of Madame Moitessier painted in 1856.
+The nose and the arch of the eyebrows both evoke the regularity of faces in antique statues.
+The bust and the clothing with its flattened folds, as well as the monochrome palette of greys and browns make a reference to the period of analytical deconstruction in Cubism (1910-1912).
+The hair, styled with long, wavy locks, suggests a note of freedom and refers to carving techniques.
+The impressive grey-clad figure barely stands out against the more neutral grey background, matching tones which emphasize the flesh tints.
+The atmosphere of serenity released by this scene is both due to the restricted choice of colours and to the sculptural aspect of the deeply focused figure.